 To understand how credit cards work, it's important to recognize the difference between a credit card issuer and a credit card network.
 An issuer is a financial institution (Bank of America, for instance) that backs your credit card; it's also the organization that manages your bill and other aspects of the card (such as rewards).
 A credit card network processes transactions between merchants and the financial institution, basically making it possible for customers to use their credit cards to pay for purchases.

 The four major credit card networks in the U.S. are Mastercard, Visa, American Express and Discover.
 Mastercard and Visa only serve as networks and don't issue their own cards.
 Amex and Discover, on the other hand, issue their own credit cards in addition to being credit card networks that process payments.
-For its part, American Express also partners with a few other banks, such as Wells Fargo, to offer credit cards through them.
+American Express partners with a few other banks, including Wells Fargo, to offer credit cards through them as well.

 Why Does a Card's Payment Network and Issuer Matter?